-Recarbrio’s approval was based on results of a randomized trial of 535 hospitalized adults at 113 sites with HABP/VABP due to gram-negative bacteria, with 266 treated with Recarbrio (imipenem 500 mg/cilastatin 500 mg/relebactam 250 mg) and 269 treated with piperacillin 4,000 mg/tazobactam 500 mg, given intravenously every six hours for seven to 14 days.
-Data from the phase III multinational, double-blind Restore-Imi 2 trial showed Recarbrio demonstrated noninferiority vs. piperacillin/tazobactam in primary and key secondary endpoints of 28-day all-cause mortality and clinical response, respectively.
+The approval was based on results of a randomized trial of 535 hospitalized adults with HABP/VABP due to gram-negative bacteria, with 266 treated with Recarbrio and 269 treated with piperacillin/tazobactam.
+Data from the Restore-Imi 2 trial showed Recarbrio demonstrated noninferiority vs. piperacillin/tazobactam in primary and key secondary endpoints of 28-day all-cause mortality and clinical response, respectively.
 Sixteen percent of patients receiving Recarbrio and 21% receiving piperacillin/tazobactam died through day 28 of the study.
 Results were posted among study abstracts by the 30th European Congress of Clinical Microbiology & Infectious Diseases.

-The sNDA for treating infections caused by susceptible gram-negative microorganisms was granted priority review in February, and the approval came on the PDUFA date of June 4.
+The sNDA for treating infections caused by susceptible gram-negative microorganisms was granted priority review and in February.
+Its PDUFA date was today, June 4.
 The application received a qualified infectious disease program designation.

 In December, the EMA's Committee for Medicinal Products for Human Use adopted a positive opinion recommending the combination antibacterial agent for approval for treating gram-negative bacterium infection in adults.